-WCCC Elite Business Group is dedicated to teach and provide hands-on experience to our WCCC business students.
-Throughout the semester members will help bring awareness and recognition of successful business leaders from around our area, giving WCCC students and community members an opportunity to interact and network with one another.
-Our mission is to create, manage and grow a successful campus business with the supervision of full-time business instructors and the entire business department at WCCC.
+The Elite Business Group is dedicated to teach and provide hands-on experience to our business students.
+Throughout the semester members will help bring awareness and recognition of successful business leaders from around our area, giving students and community members an opportunity to interact and network with one another.
+Our mission is to create, manage and grow a successful campus business with the supervision of full-time business instructors and the entire business department.
 Although this was created for business majors, any student can join.